iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 american samoa|as            |
 andorra       |ad            |

-We can now see that the multiple entry for `Albania` has been deleted.
+The multiple entries for `Albania` has been deleted.

-This works for the `clean_data.countries` table because every country has one unique country_code_2.
-The problem with using this method with the other tables is because many different countries share cities of the same name, currency type and languages.
-To reduce the complexity of this challenge, the only table that has duplicate entries is the `clean_data.countries` table.
+This query works for the `clean_data.countries` table because every country has one unique `country_code_2`.
+The problem with using this method with the other tables is that many different countries share cities of the same name, currency type and languages.
+To reduce the complexity of this <i>fun</i> challenge, the only table that has duplicate entries is the `clean_data.countries` table.

 Now that are tables have been cleaned, we can actually begin answering the questions of the `SQL Coding Challenge`.
-Before we do that, let's do a little clean up and `Drop` our import schema and the table associated with it as they are not needed anymore.
+Before we do that, let's do a little clean up and `Drop` our import schema and the tables associated with it as they are not needed anymore.

-If for whatever reason we needed to start over, we can easily run the build_tables.sql script.
+If for whatever reason we needed to start over, we can easily run the build_tables.sql script and regenerate the data.

 `DROP TABLE` removes tables from the database.
 To empty a table of rows without destroying the table, use `DELETE` or `TRUNCATE`.